amassiro/QCDScaleVariationLHE/README.md

 Calculate as a function of pt threshold

     root -l CalculatePtThreshold.cxx

+# POWHEG

+Generation

+     cd /home/amassiro/Generation/MINLO/POWHEG-BOX/WW/testAM_05_05/
+     ../pwhg_main

+and do the same for all factorization/renormalization scale folders.

 Calculate with POWHEG (with matrix 2x/0.5x in fact and renorm same)